-Raytheon recently introduced the new Precision Extended Range Munition, or PERM, a guided projectile designed for the U.S. Marines.
+Raytheon has introduced the new Precision Extended Range Munition, or PERM, a guided projectile designed for the U.S. Marines.
 PERM is a small, smart, precision mortar that’s tube-launched and uses GPS guidance.
 It has double the range of current ballistic mortars and its capabilities help reduce collateral damage.

 While PERM is just being fielded, the Excalibur is a revolutionary cannon artillery projectile that’s been fired hundreds of times in combat.
 Excalibur can also engage targets precisely at long ranges, while avoiding collateral damage.

 “When ground troops fire a PERM or Excalibur, there’s no doubt they will hit the target,” said Mark Hokeness, Raytheon Excalibur and PERM program director.
-“They are proven time and time again in combat and in testing
+“They are proven time and time again in combat and in testing."

 Excalibur has been deployed to the U.S. and to several other countries around the world, including Sweden, Canada, Australia and the Netherlands.
 Other international partners are finalizing procurement plans.